sanguish/MetBrowser/README.md

 There are only two models, both are using the standard synthesized codable.
 I've deleted some of the fields from the `MetArtifact` for simplicity sake.

 ** Of note here is that the `primaryImageSmall` field is a URL.
-And while I'm always passing the `hasImages' option as `true`, there are times it does not return a URL.
+And while I'm always passing the `hasImages` option as `true`, there are times it does not return a URL.
 This is a case where a failure happens silently.
 But we can't display it, so my option was to skip those items (which is what the failure does) or change it to a String, and in the `MetArtifactView` have it convert it to a URL.
 If it was unable to, then I could put in an "image missing" image instead. **

 ### Views